zapier/zapier-platform-cli/README.md

 The Zapier Platform consists of 3 npm packages that are released simultaneously as a trio.

 - [`zapier-platform-cli`](https://github.com/zapier/zapier-platform-cli) is the code that powers the `zapier` command.
-You use it most commaonly with the `test`, `scaffold`, and `push` commands.
+You use it most commonly with the `test`, `scaffold`, and `push` commands.
 It's installed with `npm install -g zapier-platform-cli` and does not correspond to a particular app.

 - [`zapier-platform-core`](https://github.com/zapier/zapier-platform-core) is what allows your app to interact with Zapier.
 It holds the `z` object and app tester code.
 Your app depends on a specific version of `zapier-platform-core` in the `package.json` file.
 It's installed via `npm install` along with the rest of your app's dependencies.